premsundar28/sql/day1/Stored Procedures.md

 DELIMITER $$: Changes the statement delimiter temporarily, allowing multi-line definitions to be used without causing syntax errors.

 Common SQL Commands Inside Stored Procedures

 SELECT: Query data.

-sql
-Copy
-Edit
 SELECT * FROM users WHERE id = param1;

 INSERT: Add new data.

-sql
-Copy
-Edit
 INSERT INTO users (name, age) VALUES (param1, param2);

 UPDATE: Modify existing data.

-sql
-Copy
-Edit
 UPDATE users SET age = param2 WHERE id = param1;

 DELETE: Remove data.

-sql
-Copy
-Edit
 DELETE FROM users WHERE id = param1;

 Control Flow: Using IF, CASE, WHILE for conditional and looping behavior.

-sql
-Copy
-Edit
 IF (param1 > 0) THEN
     UPDATE users SET active = 1 WHERE id = param1;
 ELSE
     UPDATE users SET active = 0 WHERE id = param1;
 END IF;

 Modifying and Dropping Stored Procedures
 Modifying a Stored Procedure: Direct modification is not supported in some DBMS (like MySQL), so you may need to drop and recreate the procedure.

-sql
-Copy
-Edit
 -- Drop the existing procedure
 DROP PROCEDURE IF EXISTS ProcedureName;